 Randy’s recognition by his peers culminated with his election as a Fellow of the American College of Trial Lawyers.
 Founded in 1950, the College recognizes the very best trial lawyers from the United States and Canada.
 The College’s Fellows are chosen strictly by invitation and only after a rigorous and lengthy investigation.
 The candidate must be identified as a highly skilled trial lawyer in the opinion of judges and practitioners, and as a person whose ethics, moral standards and collegiality are above reproach.
 Fellowship is limited to one percent of the lawyers in any individual State or Province, and the candidate must have practiced for at least 15 years.
 At the time of his induction in 2010, Randy was one of the youngest Fellows in the College.

-Randy is also a member of the Boyd-Graves Conference, an invitation-only group of civil trial lawyers, judges, legal educators and judges which studies and suggests changes to Virginia law.
+Randy is also a member of the Boyd-Graves Conference, an invitation-only group of civil trial lawyers, legal educators and judges which studies and suggests changes to Virginia civil procedure.

 As a graduate of Virginia Tech, Randy is an avid follower of the Hokies’ football program.
 His other interests include reading and traveling.
 He is a leader in the bar, and is a Past President of the Virginia Association of Defense Attorneys.
 Randy is also active in the community, having served on the Board of Directors of the Virginia Tech Athletic Fund and the Servant Leadership Council of Gayton Baptist Church.